jrief/django-websocket-redis/docs/testing.rst

 To run stress tests, change into directory ``stress-tests``.
 Since stress tests shall check the performance in a real environment, the server and the testing client must be started independently.

-First start the server, as you would in productive environments
+First start the server, as you would in productive environments.

 .. code-block:: bash

+	# Open a new shell and activate your virtualenv in it
+	source /path/to/virtualenv/bin/activate

+	# Install the uwsgi package
+	pip install uwsgi

+	# Then start the uwsgi server
-	uwsgi --virtualenv /path/to/virtualenvs --http :8000 --gevent 1000 --http-websockets --master --workers 2 --module wsgi_websocket
+	uwsgi --http :8000 --gevent 1000 --http-websockets --master --workers 2 --module wsgi_websocket

-then start one of the testing clients, using the nose_ framework
+then go back to the other shell (also with the virtualenv activated) and start one of the testing clients, using the nose_ framework

 .. code-block:: bash